Frequently Asked Questions

 • Q: What is civic learning?

-A: Civic learning is the system by which we develop as citizens, most especially our young people, to be well-informed, productively engaged, and hopeful about democracy.
+A: Civic learning is the system by which we develop as citizens, most especially our young people, to be well-informed, productively engaged, and committed to democracy.
 Civic learning goes far beyond the classroom; it takes place after school, on the sports field, at summer camp, online, at work, between peers, and at home.
 To learn more, check out our paper, From Civic Education to a Civic Learning Ecosystem.

 • Q: Why is the grant called the Civic Spring Fellowship?